bhagya88/openDoorEvents/README.md

 ### Challenges faced

 * How to use Eventful, Google maps and Weather APIs?
-* How to handle AJAX calls, how to feed the
+* How to handle AJAX calls, how to feed the address fetched from eventful API to Google maps API?
-* How to get events stored in the database onto full calender?

 ### Solutions found

-* Reading the documentation several times and looking at code samples helped understanding Full Calender.io.
+* Reading the documentation of the APIs, code examples given on their site helped understand and use them
-* Finding the link for public holidays from Google Calender API and calling it using Full Calender library function helped solve the the problem.
+* Wrapping the API callbacks in promises and chaining the promises helped solve the problem.
-* Writing API route for the events and seperating scheduled and unschdeduled events and passing them onto Full Calender functions worked.

-#### Developed by Bhagya and Chin Long
+#### Developed by Bhagya, Nishtha Arora and Rajya Lakshmi